turttlehouse/PIMS/README.md

 python manage.py createsuperuser
 ```

-**Note**: Original Project: [Hospital Management System Django](https://github.com/sumitkumar1503/hospitalmanagement) by Sumit Kumar.
-This project uses Python with the Django Web Framework, SQLite as the database, and is developed as a web application.
+**Note**:This project uses Python with the Django Web Framework, SQLite as the database, and is developed as a web application.